sarojshakya01/covid-detection-using-active-learning/README.md

-# COVID-19 Detection using DAgger Imitation Learning
+# COVID-19 Detection using DAgger Active Learning

-This project leverages imitation learning, specifically the DAgger algorithm, to detect COVID-19 from various data sources.
+This project leverages active learning to detect COVID-19 from various data sources.
 The goal is to improve the accuracy and robustness of COVID-19 detection models using advanced machine learning techniques.

 ## Table of Contents
 - [Introduction](#introduction)